greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 ## <a id="vacuum_progress"></a>VACUUM Progress Reporting

-The [gp_stat_progress_vacuum](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_vacuum) system view reports the progress of running `VACUUM` and `vacuumdb` operations.
+The [gp_stat_progress_vacuum](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_vacuum) system view reports the progress of running `VACUUM` and `vacuumdb` operations on AO/CO and heap tables, and `VACUUM FULL` operations on AO/CO tables.
 The view displays a row per segment instance that is currently servicing a vacuum operation.

-For each active vacuum operation, the `gp_stat_progress_vacuum_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_vacuum`, and shares the same schema as this view.
+For each active vacuum operation, the `gp_stat_progress_vacuum_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_vacuum`.

-(Regular `VACUUM` modifies the table in place. `VACUUM FULL` rewrites the table as does a `CLUSTER` operation.
-For information about progress reporting for `VACUUM FULL`, see [CLUSTER and VACUUM FULL Progress Reporting](#cluster_progress).)
+(Regular `VACUUM` modifies the table in place. `VACUUM FULL` on a heap table rewrites the table as does a `CLUSTER` operation.
+For information about progress reporting for `VACUUM FULL` on a heap table, see [CLUSTER and VACUUM FULL Progress Reporting](#cluster_progress).)

 In Greenplum Database, an AO/CO table vacuum behaves differently than a heap table vacuum.
 Because Greenplum stores the logical EOF for each segment file, it does not need to scan physical blocks after the logical EOF, so Greenplum can truncate them.
-Due to this difference, Greenplum reports vacuum progress on heap and AO/CO tables using different phases.
+Greenplum always rewrites data into new segment files to get rid of dead tuples for AO/CO tables, and so performs the same operations for both `VACUUM FULL` and `VACUUM`.
+Due to these difference, Greenplum reports vacuum progress on heap and AO/CO tables using different phases.

 ### <a id="vacuum_progress_heap"></a>Heap Table Vacuum Phases